ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-33. Answer the following questions:
+Q. Answer the following questions:
 1. Implement the sigmoid function $$σ(x) = 1$$ symbolically using a Python based 1+e−x
 SymPy program.
 2. Differentiate the sigmoid function using SymPy and compare it with the analytical derivation $$σ′(x) = σ(x)(1 − σ(x))$$.
 3. Using SymPy, evaluate the gradient of the sigmoid function at $x = 0$.
 4. Using SymPy, plot the resulting gradient of the sigmoid function.

 <details><summary><b>Answer</b></summary>